michaelfester/docs/docs/guides/core/data-to-layout.md

 ### Rows → List Items

-If your Data Source has multiple rows, you’ll see those items in a List or [Collection](/docs/collection-component).
+If your Data Source has multiple rows, you'll see those items in a List or [Collection](/docs/collection-component).

-When you click on the List or Collection in the Components panel, you’ll be able to configure its settings on the right and show different columns from that table.
+When you click on the List or Collection in the Components panel, you'll be able to configure its settings on the right and show different columns from that table.
 Modifying your List Layouts is one of the first ways you start designing your project in Glide.

 {% figure src="/docs/guides/core/data-to-layout/configuration-panel-of-a-list-layout.png" caption="A List shows a few columns for every item" /%}